 Recommendation 1.2.2 has been clarified by adding a footnote reflecting Crown Prosecution Service guidance.

-This guidance was reissued in December 2009 to correct a factual inaccuracy in recommendation 1.2.13.
+This guidance was update in December 2009 to correct a factual inaccuracy in recommendation 1.2.13.

 The following recommendation was changed from: